VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 Install the Chrome extension by clicking [here](https://chrome.google.com/webstore/detail/vimium%20%20/hfjbmagddngcpeloejdejnfgbamkjaeg).

-Once installed, click on the extension's Chrome icon, go to `Options` and Copy+Paste these custom commands into the `Custom Key Mappings` field:
+Once installed, click on the extension's Vimium++ icon, go to `Options` and Copy+Paste these custom commands into the `Custom Key Mappings` field:

 ```
 map j scrollDown